Sonic R: Reception

 Critical reaction to the game's level design was also positive.
 Game Informer found the tracks imaginative and filled with secrets, while EGM found them to be "some of the most well-designed tracks ever".
 AllGame, EGM, and Game Informer thought similarly.

-Sega Saturn Magazine compared the level design to that of the 16-bit Sonic games and Sonic Team's Nights into Dreams..., noting that "far more fun is to be gleamed [sic] from the exploration element" than "the temptation ... to leg it through each of the levels in a time trial-like way".
+A reviewer in Famitsu said that exploring the course to find items made it less enjoyable while another in the magazine said that the gameplay was ambitious but pondered how many players will actually enjoy it.
+Sega Saturn Magazine compared the level design to that of the 16-bit Sonic games and Sonic Team's Nights into Dreams, noting that "far more fun is to be gleamed [sic] from the exploration element" than "the temptation ... to leg it through each of the levels in a time trial-like way".
 In a similar vein, Next Generation described Sonic R and Nintendo 64 contemporary Diddy Kong Racing as "less of a racing title and more of a driving adventure game".
 Sega Saturn Magazine commented on the replay value provided by alternate modes, such as "Get 5 Balloons!", but conceded that "five tracks don't really suffice, even with the reverse mode".
 GameSpot, EGM, and Game Informer also expressed disappointment with the limited selection of levels.

 The controls and overall gameplay were criticised, with some questioning their accuracy and depth.
 GameSpot finished every level in first place within one hour using only one of the four initial characters.
 While the game also features a hard mode, GameSpot concluded that "Sonic R has more in the personality department than in the depth department".
 GameSpot and Game Informer cited finding the Chaos Emeralds and hidden coins as difficult, but GameSpot argued that such optional tasks offered little in return, because the hidden characters "are mostly robot versions of the already playable ones".
 Moreover, AllGame believed the controls took time to get used to, but added: "Start sliding around corners and letting off the gas at the right times and you'll be finding all of the secrets that Sonic R conceals in no time".
 Likewise, Sega Saturn Magazine called the controls "initially tricky ... but incredibly playable," Next Generation stated "the proper techniques, with time, can be learned," and Game Informer concluded "once you get used to it, you'll find a real solid game".
 Game Informer thought the game played better with the digital pad as opposed to Sega's analogue controller.
 GamePro agreed that the controls were responsive, but to a fault: "At high speeds, it's nearly impossible to run in a straight line."
+A reviewer in Famitsu found the controls frustrating especially when trying to navigate the course to find items.